 Women’s Volleyball Head Coach

-Carlos Huaroto-Luque is entering his 3rd season at the helm of the Florida National University volleyball program.
-Last season, FNU finished with an overall record of 30-8 (0.789) while being nationally ranked #1 in the USCAA polls & power rankings for the first time in school history.
+In the 2016 season, Huaroto-Luque helped the Conquistadors have the biggest turnaround in the USCAA for that season, improving from a 5-27 record in 2015 to a mark of 30-8 (0.789).
+The Conquistadors earned a program-best seed of No. 1 in the USCAA Tournament and were nationally ranked No. 1 in the coaches’ polls & power rankings for the first time in school history.
 He helped lead the team to the program’s first national tournament appearance and finished third.
-Three players were named USCAA & AVCA All-Americans; Silvia Galeano, Thalia Torres, Bianca Baez.
-The program also saw five players named to the National All-Academic team and Thalia Torres was selected as a member of the USCAA national all-tournament team.
+Three players were named AVCA & USCAA All-Americans; Silvia Galeano, Thalia Torres and Bianca Baez.
+The program also saw five players named to the National All-Academic team.
 Huaroto-Luque was named USCAA National Coach of the Year and earned the 2017 AVCA Thirty Under 30 Award.

-Following graduation from Miami Dade College, Huaroto-Luque spent three seasons as an assistant coach under head coach Julie Doan Kurenuma at Westminster Christian School in Miami, FL.
-During his stint at WCS, the warriors made the Florida High School State Tournament three consecutive years.
-In 2011, they finished in the semi-finals, 2012 they ended as state runner-ups, and in 2013 they “finished strong” as Florida High School Girls Volleyball State Champions.
+Huaroto-Luque spent three seasons on the Westminster Christian School coaching staff.
+During his time at WCS, the Warriors made the Florida High School State Tournament three consecutive years.
+They finished strong as Florida High School Girls Volleyball State Champions in 2013.

 Huaroto-Luque graduated from Miami Dade College in 2010 with a Bachelor of Science degree in Secondary Mathematics Education.
 He also earned his MBA from Florida National University in 2019.
 A native of Miami, Fla., Huaroto-Luque resides in Miami (Kendall) with his wife Jenny, daughter Valentina, and son Andres.